Main Menu → FAQ

 8) Is it a good idea to add as many words as possible?

 Yes, it is a good idea.
+I am trying to add words with the maximum number of characters possible to avoid showing too many suggestions.
 Use the grammar checker LanguageTool to make sure that the words aren't incorrectly used:

 — AOO/LO: https://languagetool.org